WICG/attribution-reporting-api/flexible_event_config.md

 This configuration fully specifies the output space of the event-level reports, per source registration.
 For every trigger spec, we fully specify:
 * A set of matching criteria:
-  * Which specific trigger data this spec applies to.
+  * Which specific trigger data this spec applies to, according to the source's `trigger_data_matching` field.
 This source is eligible to be matched only with triggers that have one of the specified `trigger_data` values in the `trigger_specs`.
 In other words, if the trigger would have matched this source but its `trigger_data` is not one of the values in the source's configuration, the trigger is ignored.
   * When a specific trigger matches this spec (via `event_report_windows`).
 Note that the trigger could still be matched with a source for aggregatable reports despite failing the above two match criteria.
 * A specific algorithm for summarizing and bucketizing all the triggers within an attribution window.
 This allows triggers to specify a `value` parameter that gets summed up for a particular spec, but reported as a bucketized value